Buffalo Beauts: Draft history

 Courtney Burke from the Wisconsin Badgers women's ice hockey program became the first player in franchise history to be selected in the inaugural 2015 NWHL Draft.
 Raised in the state capital of Albany, New York, Burke was also the first defensewoman selected in NWHL Draft history.

 2015

 The following are the Beauts' selections from the 2015 NWHL Draft of college players in their junior year held on June 20, 2015.
 Note: The team has not announced any contract signings from this list to date.
 A player who is drafted but does not sign with the organization that selected her, may enter free-agency after completing her senior year.

 Media

-In local Media the Buffalo Beauts are covered by The Buffalo News and home games are broadcast live by 716 Sports Podcast via Steve Bermel (Play by Play) and Justen Ehrig (color commentary) and games are live-streamed to twitch.tv/nwhl.
+In local Media the Buffalo Beauts were covered by The Buffalo News.
+Home games were broadcast live by 716 Sports Podcast via Steve Bermel (Play by Play) and Justen Ehrig (color commentary) and games were live-streamed to twitch.tv/nwhl.